dxw/playbook/src/user-research/naming-and-identifying-research-documents.md

 And a consistent front cover with:

-* Client and dxw logos
+* Client and dxw logos and documents
 * Client and project names
 * Document type
 * Date